What makes a micro servo to become the best DLG servo?

 However, in 2021, there were a lot of controversial reviews and messages on various sources that BMS 101 servos are double-centering.

-There was a problem, since many 1-meter Hawk DLGs, we built at the factory use these exact servos.
+There was a problem: many 1-meter Hawk DLGs we used to build at the factory use these exact servos.

 So, it was important for us as well, to give it proper testing.

-The unit we have is BMS-101HV which suppose to work at both 1S and 2S LiPo voltage directly.
+The unit we have is BMS-101HV which is supposed to work at both 1S and 2S LiPo voltage directly.

 Overall, it proves the fact that for the price, BMS-101HV is a great choice.

-The only alternative in this size is KST X06 with a literally doubled price tag.
+The only alternative in this size is the KST X06 with a doubled price tag.

 So, in case you have the option to replace a faulty servo, if you happen to get one, we would highly recommend these servos.